Tariff Pressure: Anxiety and Self-help of American Furniture Retailers

 As early as 2013, Home A invested 450 mu of raw material production base in Vietnam to participate in the global home industry chain competition.
 In 2018, Minhua Holdings acquired a Vietnamese company engaged in sand production and sales for US$68 million; Yongyi shares invested US$9.5 million to build office furniture production base in Vietnam; Mike Meijia announced additional capital for three factories in Vietnam; and Henglin shares also announced the establishment of a wholly-owned subsidiary company in Vietnam for US$48 million to build Vietnam Office and civil furniture manufacturing.
 Base.

-For those Chinese manufacturers with export business as their main business, bypass Vietnam can not only take advantage of Vietnam’s low labor cost, but also benefit their international market layout.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our article infringes on your rights and interests, please email us in time and we will delete it at the first time.
+For those Chinese manufacturers with export business as their main business, bypass Vietnam can not only take advantage of Vietnam’s low labor cost, but also benefit their international market layout.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our articles infringe on your copyrights and interests, please email us at firstname.lastname@example.org in time and we will delete it at the first time.